Group-aware Parameter-efficient Updating for Content-Adaptive Neural Video Compression: Experiments

 \subsubsection{Ablation I: Effectiveness of Adaptors}

-We undertook an ablation study utilizing the ACDC dataset on the machine with a single NVIDIA A100 GPU and AMD EPYC 7763 CPU.
-Here, we execute the online updating of all parameters associated with the encoder side (blue components in Fig.~\ref{fig:main}) within our content-adaptive NVC framework, designated as ``Full Updating".
-Fig.~\ref{fig:ab1} illustrates the RD performance achieved by this full-updating strategy, while Table~\ref{Table:para} details the associated computational complexity.
-Our findings reveal that, although the proposed PETL method incurs a negligible additional bit-rate cost (less than 2\%) compared to the full updating approach, they significantly reduce the optimization requirement to less than 10\% of the parameters.
-Moreover, these methods only necessitate 82.1\% the optimizing time to train 1 iteration of 1 GoP (\ie, per epoch) required by the full updating strategy.
+We undertook an ablation study utilizing the ACDC dataset.
+Here, we execute the online updating process of all parameters associated with the encoder side (blue components in Fig.~\ref{fig:main}) within our content-adaptive NVC framework, designated as ``Full Updating".
+Fig.~\ref{fig:ab1} illustrates the RD performance achieved by this full-updating strategy, while Table~\ref{Table:para} details the optimizing complexity of each coding component.
+Our findings reveal that, although the proposed PETL method incurs a negligible additional bit-rate cost (less than 2\%) compared to the full updating approach, they significantly reduce the optimization requirement to less than 8\% of the parameters.
 Looking ahead, as more sophisticated techniques are integrated into NVC, it is anticipated that both the number of parameters and the encoding time could further increase, which means our architecture-agnostic updating methods could become increasingly practical.

-\subsubsection{Ablation II: Impact of frame number on online-updating efficiency}
+\subsubsection{Ablation II: Impact of P-frame number on online-updating efficiency}

-We also undertook a comparative analysis on the ACDC dataset to assess the impact of the number of frames updated during the online updating process.
-Specifically, our default configuration involves optimizing all frames (\ie, 32) within a GoP in one online updating session.
-This study extends our framework to include variations in the number of updated frames (\ie, 1, 10, and 20), each subset being smaller than the full GoP size.
-The results in Fig.~\ref{fig:ab2} reveal that while the alternative strategies, which update only 10 and 20 frames, remain managing to improve upon our baseline method DCVC\_DC, our default GPU updating the entire GoP outperforms these alternatives by achieving bit-rate savings of 7.98\% and 3.76\%, respectively.
-Notably, the variant only updating single frame experienced a considerable decline in performance, incurring an additional bit-rate cost of 21.86\% over our GPU.
+We also undertook a comparative analysis on the ACDC dataset to assess the impact of the number of P-frames updated during the online updating process.
+Specifically, our default configuration involves optimizing all P-frames (\ie, 31) within a GoP in one online updating session.
+This study extends our framework to include variations in the number of updated P-frames (\ie, 1, 10, and 20), each subset being smaller than the full GoP size.
+The results in Fig.~\ref{fig:ab2} reveal that while the alternative strategies, which update only 10 and 20 P-frames, remain managing to improve upon our baseline method DCVC\_DC, our default GPU updating the entire GoP outperforms these alternatives by achieving bit-rate savings of 7.98\% and 3.76\%, respectively.
+Notably, the variant only updating single P-frame experienced a considerable decline in performance, incurring an additional bit-rate cost of 21.86\% over our GPU.
 This significant discrepancy underscores the fundamental differences between content-adaptive NIC and NVC, particularly highlighting the challenges associated with accumulating errors over time.